Cute Golden Pups

 The Golden Retriever is one of the easiest breeds to train.
 If is your first family dog, we recommend a professional trainer.
 They excel in obedience after their puppy stage and are popular therapy and service dogs.
 It is a good Idea to socialize the Golden starting at 18 weeks old with other healthy dogs and people at an early age.
 Some people even have two Golden's for a companion to each other.
 They play together in ways you cannot do.
 By having two Golden's, you may expect a longer life span.
 However, It doesn't matter the breed for a companion, Golden's seem to get along with most all breeds.
 Smaller dogs however, may not be able to keep up with the larger golden when running and playing.

 Golden's are considered by many the perfect family pet, great in homes with children that have been properly taught.
 They are referred to as being calm and mannerly which is not the case at all!
 This is very true of young Golden's.
 Golden Retrievers are very active and exert a large amount of energy and need to receive regular exercise accompanied with proper obedience training.
 Without being able to be exercised properly each day, they in fact can be very dangerous around small and younger children.
-Though not meaning any harm, their regular manner of play can easily become overwhelming to a child if they are not properly trained.
-If you are not accustomed to training a puppy, we recommend a professional trainer starting at 5 months old.
+Though not meaning any harm, their regular manner of play can easily become overwhelming a child if they are not properly trained.
+If you are not accustomed to training a puppy, we recommend a professional trainer.
+Ninety nine percent of all perceived unruly dog behavior is due to the owner's lack of knowledge.

 Golden's are very eager to retrieve items thrown or tossed often knocking down and running over anything and everything within their path to get it.
 Furthermore, they tend to use their entire body when at play, including their very long and powerful tail.